Indications

 Some people who have used capsaicin to lose weight have presented to the emergency department with profuse diaphoresis and chest pain.
 In these patients, reports of myocardial ischemia have been reported.

 If acute exposure has occurred, first remove the patient from further exposure.
 All contaminated clothing should be removed and placed in an airtight container.
-If the eyes or nose have been exposed, one should bath the mucous membrane with oils like petroleum jelly or vegetable oil.
+If the eyes or nose have been exposed, one should bathe the mucous membrane with oils like petroleum jelly or vegetable oil.
 To relieve the abdominal symptoms, polyethylene glycol or cold milk has been recommended.
 Skin exposure can be limited by washing the area with detergent followed by a thorough rinse with water.
 Just plain water alone is not effective at removing capsaicin from the skin.

 If the patient has wheezing, one may need to use intravenous corticosteroids and nebulizer therapy.